Torchy Blane... Playing with Dynamite

 Torchy Blane...
 Playing with Dynamite is a 1939 American mystery film directed by Noel M. Smith, written by Earle Snell and Charles Belden, and starring Jane Wyman, Allen Jenkins, and Tom Kennedy.
 It was released on August 12, 1939.

 It is the final film in a series of nine Torchy Blane movies by Warner Bros.
+Pictures.
 The first film, Smart Blonde, was released in 1937.